wp-plugins/captcha-bank/readme.txt

 ***The Contact Bank WordPress Plugin is now proudly maintained by <a href="http://www.tech-banker.com">Tech Banker Pte Ltd.</a> since March 2014.***

-*** June 12, 2014: We're happy to announce that Captcha Bank reached 12,300+ plugin downloads in only 6 months.
+*** July 15, 2014: We're happy to announce that Captcha Bank reached 13,000+ plugin downloads in only 6 months.
 We frequently receive positive feedback from people using our Captcha Bank Plugin for WordPress.
 Thanks so much for your support!***

 **How to Setup Captcha Bank?**